taozh2017/Awesome-Polyp-Segmentation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 This awesome list is under construction.
-If you have anything to recommend or any suggestions, please feel free to contact us via e-mail (taozhou.ji@gmail) or directly push a PR.
+If you have anything to recommend or any suggestions, please feel free to contact us via e-mail (taozhou.ai@gmail) or directly push a PR.

 < **Last updated: 15/04/2023** >